babel-publishing/manifolder/README.md

 # Manifolder

-v0.0.3

 Python implementation of "Empirical Intrinsic Geometry" (EIG) code, for machine learning multivariate time-series.

-The algorithm was originally described in the 2014 paper "Intrinsic modeling of stochastic dynamical systems using empirical geometry" by Talmon and Coifman) ([link to pdf](https://ronentalmon.com/wp-content/uploads/2019/03/ACHA_EIG.pdf)), and ported to Python from the [original MATLAB](http://www.runmycode.org/companion/view/191) code, written by Ronen Talmon (2013).
+The algorithm was originally described in the 2014 paper "Intrinsic modeling of stochastic dynamical systems using empirical geometry" by Talmon and Coifman  ([pdf](https://ronentalmon.com/wp-content/uploads/2019/03/ACHA_EIG.pdf)), and ported to Python from the [original MATLAB](http://www.runmycode.org/companion/view/191) code,written by Ronen Talmon (2013).

 This port is open-sourced under the MIT license.